on the web...

 ||- The meaning depends upon the kind and condition of the

 - In ancient times, trees were universal symbols of all life (all living

 - A TALL TREE = an adult

-- A HEALTHY TREE = a good, healthy, and spiritual life
+- A HEALTHY TREE = a good, healthy, and spiritual and/or moral life

 - AN UNHEALTHY TREE = a bad, unhealthy, and immoral life